AaltoSciComp/scicomp-docs/triton/apps/python.rst

        rm -r ~/.local/lib/python*.*/

 -  Worst case, you have incompatibility problems.
-Remove everything, including the stuff installed with "pip install --user".
+Remove everything, including the stuff installed with ``pip install --user``.
 If you've mixed your personal stuff in with this, then you will have to separate it out.